andy-9/learning/AWS/developer_associate.md

 * Optionally, you can replicate existing objects using **S3 Batch Replication**
   - Replicates existing objects and objects that failed replication
 * For DELETE operations
-  - Can replicate delete markers from source to target (optional setting)
+  - Can replicate delete markers from source to target (optional setting, default is false)
-  - Deletions with a version ID are not replicated (to avoid malicious deletes) (permanent delete)
+  - Deletions with a version ID are not replicated (to avoid malicious deletes) --> permanent delete in original bucket is not deleted in replica
 * There is no “chaining” of replication
   - If bucket 1 has replication into bucket 2, which has replication into bucket 3
   - Then objects created in bucket 1 are not replicated to bucket 3